luketurner/repost/README.md

 The public API exposes two functions:

 - `repost.newSession(config)`: Creates and returns a new `repost` session using the given configuration.
 Sessions provide the core API for interacting with `repost`.
 See [Session API](#Session_API) below.
-- `repost.cli()`: Executes the CLI application using the current process cwd, argv, and stdin/stdout.
-Returns a promise the resolves once execution is complete.
+- `repost.cli(argv?)`: Executes the CLI application using the current process cwd, stdin/stdout, and argv (which can be overridden with the optional `argv` parameter).
+Returns a promise that resolves once execution is complete.

 ```js
 // Create a new session and use it to run a request.